Jamie Oliver Mushroom Shawarma

 • 2 tablespoons dukkah

-4. Marinate the Mushrooms and Onions: Mix the mushrooms and onion petals with the spice paste.
-Cover and let it marinate in the fridge for at least 2 hours, preferably overnight.
+Toss the mushrooms and red onion petals with the spice paste until well coated.
+Cover and let them marinate in the fridge for at least 2 hours (overnight is best!).

-5. Cook the Mushrooms and Onions: Preheat your oven to 240ºC/475ºF (gas mark 9).
-Thread the mushrooms and onions onto a large skewer and place them on a baking tray.
-Roast for 20 minutes, turning occasionally.
-Push the vegetables together on the skewer, baste with any juices from the tray, and roast for another 15 minutes.
-Drizzle the pomegranate molasses over the vegetables for the last 3 minutes of cooking.
+Preheat your oven to 240ºC/475ºF.
+Thread the marinated mushrooms and onions onto a large skewer.
+Roast on a tray for 20 minutes, turning now and then.
+Push them together on the skewer, baste with the pan juices, and roast for another 15 minutes.
+For the last 3 minutes, drizzle with pomegranate molasses.

 Jamie Oliver Mushroom Shawarma